The Killers (1964 film): Production

 The Killers was intended to be one of the early made-for-TV movies as part of a Project 120 series of films that did not reach the airwaves.
-It was filmed under the title Johnny North, but NBC regarded it as too violent for broadcast; Universal released the film theatrically instead.
+It was filmed under the title Johnny North, but NBC regarded it as too violent and sexual for broadcast; Universal released the film theatrically instead.

 Steve McQueen and George Peppard were considered for the role of Johnny North that eventually went to John Cassavetes.
-After Cassavetes was signed to play the race car driver Johnny, director Don Siegel found out the actor could barely drive.
+After Cassavetes was signed to play the racecar driver Johnny, director Don Siegel found out the actor could barely drive.

 Siegel was considered to direct the 1946 version but was passed over for the film.
 The Killers was Ronald Reagan's last acting role in motion pictures before entering politics and the only villainous role in his career.
 Reportedly, Reagan later stated his regret in doing the movie.

 The main title and closing music, originally composed by Henry Mancini for the Orson Welles film Touch of Evil (1958), was drawn from the Universal Pictures music library and re-edited for use in this film.
 The song "Too Little Time", composed by Mancini with lyrics by Don Raye as the love theme for The Glenn Miller Story, was sung by Nancy Wilson.

 A special role in the film is dedicated to a Shelby Cobra CSX2005.
 One of the earliest of the iconic American sportscars built by Carroll Shelby, it has one of the longest screentimes of any Hollywood movie.
 The car was later used in the School of Performance Driving and was driven by many Hollywood celebrities, and is today known as the "Trainer Cobra".

 Reception

+Critical response

 Film critic J. Hoberman writing in The New York Times regarded Siegel's The Killers as a "more vivid, streamlined and callous” adaption of the Hemingway short story than director Robert Siodmak's 1946 version.
 Hoberman wrote:

 The cast is first-rate.
 Thanks to Marvin’s sleek, snub-nosed menace and the edgy thrill-seeking projected by Angie Dickinson’s classy moll, the movie exudes a cynical Rat Pack cool…The shock opener has the two relentless hit men (Lee Marvin and Clu Gulager, in matching shades and sharkskin suits) hunting their prey (John Cassavetes) in a school for the blind; their mission is accomplished amid a crowd of witnesses, none of whom can see.

 The Killers holds a rating of 80% on review aggregator Rotten Tomatoes based on 25 reviews with a 7.2/10 average.
 The consensus reads: "Though it can't best Robert Siodmak's classic 1946 version, Don Siegel's take on the Ernest Hemingway story stakes out its own violent territory, and offers a terrifically tough turn from Lee Marvin."

+In July 2018, it was selected to be screened in the Venice Classics section at the 75th Venice International Film Festival.